 Eventually, the person who is struggling with substance use disorder might not be able to hold a job.
-These actions can spiral out of control and leave the family in a precarious position.
-In some cases, theft and other criminal behaviors might also be present.
+These actions can spiral out of control and leave the family in a precarious position, both financially and personally.
+At that point, things can spiral out of control quickly.
+In some cases, theft and other criminal behaviors might be present.

 No Matter How Addiction Affects Families, There’s Hope

 Sometimes, addiction can seem hopeless and like there is nowhere to turn.
 Don’t give in to despair.
 There is hope, and it’s closer than you may think.